A Light For Zimbabwe

-For others, technical training in such fields as sewing, carpentry, wood and metal working, mechanics, etc. is more practical and gives a hand up out of dependence.
-Upon completion, these students will be employable, equipped to start small businesses, and able determine their own futures.
+For others, technical training in fields such as, sewing, carpentry, wood and metal working, mechanics, etc. is more practical and gives a hand up out of dependence.
+Upon completion, these students will be employable, equipped to start small businesses, and able to determine their own futures.

-The UN and All Africa.com reported that 1.6 million will need food assistance especially during January-March, 2016; the 'hunger season.'
-There are already signs of distress in some rural areas.
-This year's grain harvest was 1/3 less than those from the last years.
-Contributing factors included erratic rainfall, dry spells, and limited access to seed and fertilizer.
+The UN World Food Programme reported that millions will need food assistance especially during the hunger season.
+There are already signs of distress in both rural and urban areas.
+Contributing factors included erratic rainfall, drought, and limited access to seed and fertilizer.
 Manicaland Province, which includes Chikore and Mt.
 Selinda, is one of the worst affected areas.
 Giving small grants for sustainable agricultural projects both provides a safety net and preserves dignity.
-The following are examples of such projects.

 Fashion and Fabrics